iOS Vs Android

-Not long was Blackberry considered as the prime contender for mobile OS in enterprises worldwide, this, however isn’t the case anymore.
-With the war between Apple and Android reaching new heights and dividing whole mobile world into either –or case, enterprises too seems to have been divided in which side to take.
+Not long was Blackberry considered as the prime contender for Mobile OS in enterprises worldwide, this, however, isn’t the case anymore.
+With the war between Apple and Android Mobile OS reaching new heights and dividing the whole mobile world into either –or case, enterprises seem to have been divided in which side to take.

 Other key features include:

-Enterprise’s runs on confidentiality and data security (reasons for Blackberry global success at enterprise level), and Apple provides them with high end security restricting data access from third party apps, devices can be remotely located, or shut down for stolen and breach cases.
+Enterprises run on confidentiality and data security (reasons for Blackberry’s global success at the enterprise level), and Apple provides them with high-end security restricting data access from third-party apps, devices can be remotely located, or shut down for stolen and breach cases.

 Employees with Apple’s standard support for VPN protocols can easily access company’s intranets on the move.